-Established in 1905, Norway’s Embassy is located on the venerable Embassy Row in Washington, DC between the Vice President’s residence and the National Cathedral.
+Established in 1905, the Royal Norwegian Embassy is located on the venerable Embassy Row in Washington, DC between the Vice President’s residence and the National Cathedral.

 Fentress’ design for this Washington D.C. embassy is culturally symbolic, architecturally harmonious, modernized, sustainable and universally accessible.
 After all, this building is an essential element of Norway’s largest embassy complex.